mayasharma2110/Treat-Yourself/README.md

 * The add review page allows logged in users to add a review of a product.
 If a user has already reviewed this product they will be informed and prompted to edit their existing review.

-* The edit review page allows logged in users to edit one of thier existing reviews.
+* The edit review page allows logged in users to edit one of their existing reviews.

 * The add rating page allows logged in users to add a rating of a product (options 1 through 5).
 If a user has already rated this product they will be informed and prompted to edit their rated review.
 This data will feed into the products model rating, totalrating and numberofratings variables.

-* The edit rating page allows logged in users to edit one of thier existing ratings.
+* The edit rating page allows logged in users to edit one of their existing ratings.
 This data will feed into the products model rating, totalrating and numberofratings variables.

 ### Features Left to Implement

-* The subscription functionality only works on the frontend and has not been set up to take regular (in this case monthly) payments from the users card, as this would require extra secrity steps and to save the users card details and billing information which is more complex than this course covers.
+* The subscription functionality only works on the frontend and has not been set up to take regular (in this case monthly) payments from the users card, as this would require extra security steps and to save the users card details and billing information which is more complex than this course covers.

 * It would be good to allow users to choose the frequency of their subscription (monthly, every 2 months etc).